dani-dot/REPO-mods-multiplayer-server/README.md

 # A guide to install REPO with mods and make your own server (works for windows and linux)
-1. This is an all in one guide to install REPO with preinstalled mods and i have named it REPO1 , REPO is a game made by semiwork https://store.steampowered.com/app/3241660/REPO and i do not claim any credit to it or the mods in REPO1
+1. This is an all in one guide to install REPO with preinstalled mods , REPO is a game made by semiwork https://store.steampowered.com/app/3241660/REPO and i do not claim any credit to it or the mods
 2. I have used awc21 's method for the custom server, if u want more information read his guide: https://github.com/awc21/BepInEx-PhotonRedir
+3. The preinstalled mods are :

-# Instructions
+## Instructions
 1. Go to https://github.com/dani-dot/Games-for-me/blob/main/repo.txt and open one of the links (doesnt matter which one)
 2. Download and extract the "repo1.zip" file in the location u want the game to be
 3. Install "r2modman" from the "repo1" folder ( this is a mod manager , .exe for windows and .AppImage for linux )